GuilhermeMGBR/ServerlessCounter/README.md

 ## About the application

 A simple serverless counting API with Azure functions in Typescript.
 Proof of concept and template for greater APIs!
+- The `get` and `hit` endpoints are also stateless and can scale as far as your database and wallet allows.
+- The endpoint behaviors (located within a service) can be utilized and deployed using a conventional Node.js server.

 ### Technologies